ogimaru/loraguardrails/README.md

 We use ORPO (Odds Ratio Preference Optimization) to generate the LoRA adapters in `guardrail_adapter_generation/generate_guardrail_adapters.py`.
 The key components are:

 1. **Dataset Preparation**: Organizing preferred and rejected examples
-2. **Model Quantization**: Using 4-bit quantization to reduce memory usage
-4. **Weights & Biases Integration**: Experimental tracking in offline mode
-5. **Memory Optimization**: Enhanced memory management with synchronization points
+2. **Converts to Llama format**: Ensures that the expected format for Llama models is satisfied.

 The training objective optimizes:
 - Maximizing likelihood for preferred responses